Eruhitsuji/SFGPL/docs/en/SFGPL_docs.md

 ### Parts of speech in the SFGPL

 There are three parts of speech in the SFGPL: Noun, Verb and Modifier.
-Phrase, Pronoun, BoolList, LangList and LangFunc exist as subclasses of Noun.
+Phrase, Pronoun, BoolList, LangList, LangFunc and NumberList exist as subclasses of Noun.

 BoolList, LangList, and LangFunc are used to create logical statements in addition to general statements.
+Then, there is a Bool type that represents true/false.

+NumberList is mainly used as a numeral.
+There is also a Number class as a base numeral.
+This Number class is not normally used by itself.

 In addition, there are two special words that modify nouns and verbs: noun determiners (DeterminerN) and verb determiners (DeterminerV).
-Then, there is a Bool type that represents true/false.

 Each part of speech has its own function words, which change the part of speech and determine its meaning.
 Other words that implement the basic vocabulary are Word.